panda3d/panda3d-docs/programming/tasks-and-events/coroutines.rst

 .. only:: python

-   Coroutines are a special kind of function introduced in Python 3.5 that can be temporarily suspended, pending the completion of an :term:`asynchronous` operation, to be resumed after this operation is complete.
+   Coroutines are a special kind of function that can be temporarily suspended, pending the completion of an :term:`asynchronous` operation, to be resumed after this operation is complete.
 Panda3D's task system has full support for Python's coroutines.

    This feature can be hard to understand at first, but it is tremendously useful and powerful, since it makes it easy to write lag-free applications.